 Sooner or later — usually sooner — this dichotomy will drive us to a parting of the ways.
 I have had parents withdraw students from my classes on the grounds that, though (they admitted) I was providing their children with a better educational experience, in which they were learning more and understanding more deeply, they really were sure that they would get better grades from someone less rigorous.
 That’s probably true.
 I should also say that I have also had parents tell me that they valued the substance of what we were delivering over the easy grade.

 A grade for a course is only a way — a very reductive way — of measuring, quantifying, and talking about achievement.
 It is not, however, the achievement itself.
 It is a purely derivative good, and entirely without value on its own.
-Worrying about the grades in preference to worrying about the education that it supposedly represents is a bizarre substitution of the sign for the signified.
+Worrying about the grade in preference to worrying about the education that it supposedly represents is a bizarre substitution of the sign for the signified.
 It makes about as much sense as going to a restaurant on the grounds that, though the food is inferior, the menu seems better, or the man who convinced himself he was losing weight by redefining the pound to be twenty ounces.

 At first blush, this seems comical, but self-deception is always, in the long run, a grave matter, and contains the seeds of tragedy, in both earthly and spiritual terms.
 It eventually leads us to a kind of idolatry of the signifier, while disregarding the thing signified.
 It propagates up and down the whole hierarchy of being and of our experience, and eventually will — as it must — taint our relationship with God.